 Help out when baby comes—While you may be exhausted after the baby has arrived, please do not assume all night duties should fall to mom.
 Even if she is breastfeeding, you can help by changing diapers and making sure mom has a full water bottle and some snacks.

-Keep an eye out for postpartum depression—Postpartum depression is very common, and often the first people to notice it are those who live with the mother.
+Keep an eye out for anxiety and depression in pregnancy and postpartum—Depression and anxiety in pregnancy are not uncommon, and neither is Postpartum depression/anxiety.
+Often the first people to notice it are those who live with the mother.
 If you are worried, talk to her about this and make an appointment to be seen by her doctor or midwife.
 This is not a sign that she is a bad mother but rather is a true medical condition, and it is important that she is evaluated and treated.

 - Partners play a huge role in labor and with newborn care.